matriarx/i18n-react/readme.md

 export default App
 ```

-Then you can use them through the hook:
+You can then use like this:

 ```
 import {useLocale} from '@matriarx/i18n-react'